Any mobile device such as a smartphone or tablet can be used to setup a router.

 The default password should always be changed on setup.

-Things Needed to Setup Router with a Smartphone
+Things Needed to Setup Router without a Computer

 - Smartphone or Tablet with an Internet Browser